floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/mount-details.md

 ([over HTTP and Websocket](/docs/lifecycle-of-a-liveview/intro)). `mount` is where you initialize the context (i.e. state) of your LiveView (using `socket.assign`) and otherwise configure the LiveView.
 The [webserver integrations](/docs/webserver-integration/overview) automatically make session data available via the `session` which can be useful if you need to use data from the user's session.
-Don't worry about `params` for now, we'll cover that later.
+Don't worry about `params` for now.
+We'll cover that later.

 ## `mount` Signature